sogriffin98/northernbug.github.io/meeting_details/northernbug5.md

 If you are coming in at the main university entrance on Cottingham road then just keep walking straight ahead through the main grassy square.
 When you go through the last arch and can walk no further you will have hit the Canham Turner building.

+## Parking
-If you need a parking permit, please put it on the Eventbrite registration or contact the organising team well ahead.
+We are sorting out parking permits for everyone (but it is taking a while).
+If you need a parking permit, please put it on the Eventbrite registration or contact the organising team.

 There are very regular buses from the train station to campus (numbers 103, 105, 5, please check though) and public transport is a good option.
 Similarly, taxis from the train station are relatively cost effective.

 Drinks after the main BUG will be at Larkin's 48 Newland Ave, Hull HU5 3AE Its about 15 minutes walk from the Uni.
 It serves decent beer, and also food.
-Its on a bus route to the station.
+Its on a bus route (and about 25 mins walk) to the station.
 There is some, but not a lot, of parking close by.

 <iframe src="https://www.google.com/maps/embed?pb=!1m18!1m12!1m3!1d2357.9889024158215!2d-0.3702747838635194!3d53.77188490045193!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x4878bf79a645b0e9%3A0xe0b0b16917bd08fb!2sCanham+Turner!5e0!3m2!1sen!2suk!4v1562926201461!5m2!1sen!2suk" width="600" height="450" frameborder="0" style="border:0" allowfullscreen></iframe>